redbadger/awesome-badger/_posts/2021-11-24-introduction-to-web-assembly-text.md

 Although it is a very low-level development process, writing WebAssembly Text programs by hand brings the benefits of being able to build a very small, very efficient program suitable for performing highly repetitive, CPU-intensive tasks.

-This introduction to WebAssembly Text serves as the starting point for subsequent posts that will describe how to implement the CPU-intensive calculations needed to plot the Mandelbrot and Julia Sets.
+This introduction to WebAssembly Text serves as the starting point for a subsequent tutorial that describes how to implement the CPU-intensive calculations needed to [plot the Mandelbrot and Julia Sets](./plotting-fractals-in-webassembly).

 ## Table of Contents